 The exhibit shows in separate narratives the entire historical development of automobile, motorcycle, cycling, aviation and boat transportation.
 In shorter excursions it shows segments from the history of railway transportation and the development of fire-brigade technology in the Czech lands – both machines manufactured in our country and those imported from abroad and operated here.

 The domestic production of transportation means is a very long, exceptionally colourful story, and in many of its episodes it’s remarkable from a worldwide perspective.
 Worth mentioning here is the NW President car from 1898, the first automobile manufactured in the Czech lands and the Kašpar JK plane from 1911 that Jan Kašpar flew in the first-ever long-distance flight in the history of Czech aviation.
-Another stellar exhibit is the Tatra 80 automobile from 1935 and used by President T. G. Masaryk and the Supermarine Spitfire LF Mk.IXE jet from 1945 that Czech pilots, fighting for the country’s freedom in Great Britain, returned with to the liberated Czechoslovakia.
+Another stellar exhibit is the Tatra 80 automobile from 1935 and used by President T. G. Masaryk and the Supermarine Spitfire LF Mk.IXE fighter from 1945 that Czech pilots, fighting for the country’s freedom in Great Britain, returned with to the liberated Czechoslovakia.

 National Technical Museum